DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/05 Scopes of Types/10 Component-Specific Types.md

 ##### Vue

 Each DevExtreme component has its own set of types.
-Use [aggregated exports](/concepts/Common/TypeScript%20Guides/90%20Syntax%20Elements/15%20Aggregated%20Export.md '/Documentation/Guide/Common/TypeScript_Guides/Syntax_Elements/#Aggregated_Export') to import all component types with a single statement.
+Use *aggregated exports* to import all component types with a single statement (refer to the [Aggregated Export](/concepts/Common/TypeScript%20Guides/90%20Syntax%20Elements/15%20Aggregated%20Export.md '/Documentation/Guide/Common/TypeScript_Guides/Syntax_Elements/#Aggregated_Export') help topic to learn how it works).

-To access these types, import `DxComponentTypes` where `Component` is the component name.
+Import `DxComponentTypes` (an *aggregated export*) where `Component` is the component name.
 For example, you need to import `DxDateBoxTypes` if you work with a `DateBox`.

     <!-- tab: App.vue -->
     <template>